appsmithorg/appsmith-docs/website/docs/reference/widgets/image.md

 | **Animate Loading** | Controls the widget’s animation on page load.                          |
 | **Enable Rotation** | Toggles a control on the widget that allows the user to rotate the image.                                                                                                                                                                                     |
 | **Enable Download** | Toggles a control on the widget that allows the user to download the image.                                                                                                                                                                                   |
 ### Reference properties
-These properties allow you to bind your widget with any other widget in queries or JS objects.
+These properties can be referenced in other widgets, queries, or JS functions using the dot operator.

- Binding Property | Description                                                      |
+ Property | Description                                                      |
 | ---------------- | ---------------------------------------------------------------- |
 | **image**        | Contains the URL of the image source _(string)._                 |
 | **isVisible**    | Reflects the state of the widget's **Visible** setting |